 Individuals with Paget’s disease of the breast will receive additional, supportive therapy called adjuvant therapy that is designed to complement surgery and prevent the cancer from recurring.
 Adjuvant therapy may include radiation therapy, anti-cancer drugs (chemotherapy) and hormone therapy.

-Photodynamic therapy (PDT), a procedure in which a drug known as a photosensitizer is used along with a special type light, has been used to treat some individuals with Paget’s disease of the breast.
+Photodynamic therapy (PDT), a procedure in which a drug known as a photosensitizer is used along with a special type light, has been used to treat some individuals with extramammary Paget’s disease and in rare cases of Paget’s disease of the breast.
 During photodynamic therapy, the drug is administered to an affected individual and absorbed by the affected cells.
 A specific wavelength of light is used to active the drug which binds with oxygen creating a chemical that destroys the affected cells.
 Initial results have shown that PDT is safe, well tolerated and may be a less invasive alternative therapy for individuals with Paget’s disease of the breast.
 However, studies so far have been limited and more research is necessary to determine the long-term safety and effectiveness off PDT for the treatment of individuals with Paget’s disease of the breast.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.